Coptercam

-The Coptercam is a custom-built, remotely piloted aircraft used for aerial photography, filming and live broadcasting of video.
+Coptercam is a custom-built, remotely piloted aircraft used for aerial photography, filming and live broadcasting of video.

-As a multi-rotor electric unmanned aerial vehicle, it is propelled using eight electric brush-less DC motors.
+As a multi-rotor electric unmanned aerial vehicle, it is propelled using eight electric brushless DC motors.

 History

-An original company, Coptercam was founded in 2010 in Austria and used MikroKopter technology.
+Coptercam was founded in 2010 in Austria and used MikroKopter technology.

 Coptercam Pty.
-Ltd., developed the Coptercam as a purpose built aerial camera system.
-The Australian company began in 2011 specifically to create a turnkey UAV service for providing aerial photography and filming.
+Ltd., developed the Coptercam as an aerial camera system.
+The Australian company began in 2011 specifically to create a UAV service for providing aerial photography and filming.
 In April 2012, the Civil Aviation Safety Authority approved the Coptercam as an Unmanned Aerial System and issued Coptercam Pvt.
 Ltd. with a UAS Operator Certificate.